BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 tags: [accessibility]
 ---

-Okay, that title might just be a little bit of clickbait.
-The idea is to use macOS VoiceOver and Hover Text to navigate through Xcode's simulator, helping test your (iOS) app without having to take out your iOS device... mostly.
+Let's take a look at how we can use macOS's assistive technologies, like VoiceOver and Voice Control, as well as Hover Text, to more easily check some accessibility in the simulator, without having to deal with the (shortcomings of) the Accessibility Inspector.
+This will help you not having to always immediately run your device on an iOS device to test it... mostly.
 But we'll get to that.

 <!--more-->